DataDog/hiring-engineers/answers.md

 ```
 FLASK_APP=datadog-flask.py DATADOG_ENV=flask_test ddtrace-run flask run --port=4999
 ```
+This runs the flask app on --port 4999 which overrides the port set in the file. ddtrace is actually taking `flask run --port 4999` as an argument as it sets up its monitoring around the flaks app.

 The code ran, but I couldn't find any trace on the datadog platform.
-When following platform get started help config, I noticed that variables seemed to have changed for the environment so i updated them as shown below and then ran the  flask app again.
+When following the platform get started help config, I noticed that variables seemed to have changed for the environment so iIupdated them as shown below and then ran the flask app again.

 ```
 FLASK_APP=datadog-flask.py DD_SERVICE=FLASK_TEST DD_ENV=flask_test ddtrace-run flask run --port=4999
 ```

-Still nothing, I was expecting some indication that the flask server had come online in the datadog platform but I decided maybe an endpoint needed to be called so I opened another terminal and ran a curl commaned to the endpoints
+Still nothing, I was expecting some indication that the flask server had come online in the datadog platform but I decided maybe an endpoint needed to be called so I opened another terminal and ran a curl commaned to the endpoints below:

 ```
 curl http://127.0.0.1:4999